PhantomInsights/covid-19/README.md

 Getting clean data is not always easy and can discourage people from doing their own analysis.
 That's why I wanted to shore these scripts with you so you can accelerate your workflow and get interesting insights.

-I hope you have enjoyed the examples for tahles and plots, you are always welcome to experiment and ask your questions in the issues tab.
+I hope you have enjoyed the examples for tables and plots, you are always welcome to experiment and ask your questions in the issues tab.

 [![Become a Patron!](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/bePatron?u=20521425)